z-esmaily/guided_grounded_instructpix2pix/README.md

 	pip install transformers torch peft tqdm numpy scikit-learn

 ## Our Models & Datasets
-Download our pre-trained "instruction target detection" and "size predictor" models from [here](https://drive.google.com/drive/folders/1yLlHSvAhK7ieSoF6Wz0_vBHQ0wCxclxP?usp=sharing), and place them in the `"models"` directory
+Our pre-trained models for "instruction target detection" and "size predictor" are included in the `"/models"` directory.
+We also provide a separate download link [here](https://drive.google.com/drive/folders/1yLlHSvAhK7ieSoF6Wz0_vBHQ0wCxclxP?usp=sharing)

 Datasets (Optional): You can download our custom datasets from [here](https://drive.google.com/drive/folders/1_ugXdxeDiDiH8MTYpPLOVhbkyN72nJAK?usp=sharing)